 Transportation and storage are simple and hassle-free with a fold-away handle and the included wheel kit.
 You also get an funnel, wheel kit, engine oil, starting battery, propane hose, a 3-year limited warranty and free lifetime tech support.

-The Champion Power Equipment 3800W generator is the best RV generator for lots power and want a reliable dual-fuel option.
+The Champion Power Equipment 3800W generator is the best dual fuel RV generator for versatility and lots power!

 RV Generator Comparison Table